IdeaBlade/EdmTasks/README.markdown

 Tested Versions
 ------------------
+The **master** branch was tested with Visual Studio 2012, with .NET 4.5 and Entity Framework 5.

-EdmTasks was tested with Visual Studio 2010, using Entity Framework 4.1, 4.2, and 4.3.1.
+The **EF4** branch was tested with Visual Studio 2010, using Entity Framework 4.1, 4.2, and 4.3.1.
 It may work on other versions as well.